RicoSuter/NSwag/README.md

 ## Backers

 Thank you to all our backers!
-[Become a backer](https://opencollective.com/NSwag#backer)

 <a href="https://opencollective.com/NSwag#backers" target="_blank"><img src="https://opencollective.com/NSwag/backers.svg?width=890"></a>